History of Sex in Cinema:

 The story was an improbable tale about marooned-shipwrecked sailor William Stanton (Edward Dew) on a small, uncharted South Sea island after floating for nine days in a life raft after his oil tanker exploded.
 It was populated only by beautiful but white-man-hating semi-naked native females, including:

 The native women (all white!) were topless except for flower leis (although with very little explicit nudity) - who spoke broken English.
-The sailor fell in love with Princess Nani Maka, but her irate mother Queen Kealoha (Trine Hovelsrud) thought she had been violated.
+The sailor taught Princess Nani Maka how to kiss, and fell in love with her, but her irate mother Queen Kealoha (Trine Hovelsrud) thought she had been violated.

 (l to r): Malia, Princess, Luana